16th - 19th August 2018

 Red Arrows arrival over Eastbourne pier

 Airbourne always provides a varied flying programme on all four afternoons; Thursday being the quietest and building to a very busy weekend.
-This year is the 25th year for the show and some anniversary treats have been lined up.

 Airbourne is Eastbourne's International air show, held on Eastbourne's seafront from Thursday until Sunday, usually two weeks before the August Bank Holiday weekend.
 This is a free seaside airshow (an unsuccessful charging experiment in 2008 was not repeated).